christophhagen/RendezvousServer/Readme.md

 # Rendezvous server

-Rendezvous is a system aimed at providing end-to-end encrypted communication and data sharing, which can be federated between many servers.
+Rendezvous is a system aimed at providing end-to-end encrypted data storage, communication and data sharing, which can be federated between many servers.
 Users can register with a server of their choice, or create their own.
 Servers don't have access to the data exchanged between clients, which is organized in `Topics`.
 Multi-device support and optional push notifications allow modern messaging.

 # Disclaimer